 The Rivitz Award was established with an endowment from Mr. Maurice Sall in memory of his daughter, Joan Sall Rivitz (MSS, 1963; PhD, 1972).
 The Award is for one year and is \$5,000.
 It is intended to help gifted students to move quickly toward completion of the dissertation.
-It is awarded annually to a Continuing Enrollment student who has submitted a proposal which is outstanding, as judged by the PhD Program Director, the Dean of the GSSWSR, and an elected member of the Doctoral Committee.
+It is awarded annually to a Continuing Enrollment student who has submitted a proposal which is outstanding, as judged by the PhD Program Director, the Dean of the GSSWSR, and at least one member appointed by of the Doctoral Faculty Committee.